A mutual fund is a pooled investment where money from numerous investors is combined and professionally managed across stocks, bonds, or other assets.

 Example

-A NIL athlete earns $150,000 and invests $25,000 into a diversified mutual fund.
+A NIL athlete earns $150,000 from a sponsorship with a local business in the town of their university and invests $22,500 into a diversified mutual fund.
+(15% of their gross)

-NFL careers are short, intense, and front-loaded.
+NFL careers on average are short, intense, and often are front-loaded and cash-heavy.

 Rather than chasing returns, mutual funds give NFL players a way to lock in discipline while income is high and time horizons are uncertain.